UK Food & Drink | 2026/27

 Image: Fried Chicken Thigh, Hot Maple Glaze (Lucky's, UK)

-Sweet-spicy isn't going anywhere.
-And while the teeth-achingly twee 'swicy' term seems to have permanently taken route, the concept is getting a lot more interesting.
+Sweet-spicy isn't going anywhere (or the teeth-achingly twee 'swicy' term), but the concept is primed to get a lot more interesting.

 Hot honey has done a lot of heavy lifting over the past few years, turning sweet heat from a specialist condiment into a mainstream menu staple.

-The Brazilian-born ex-pizza drizzle finds itself on absolutely everything - fried chicken, burgers, flabreads, fries, sandwiches, cheeses and anything else willing to sit still long enough to be drizzled upon.
+The Brazilian-born ex-pizza drizzle finds itself on absolutely everything - fried chicken, burgers, flabreads, fries, sandwiches, cheeses and anything else willing to sit still long enough to be dolloped upon.

 The big question?
 What comes next.